 17 % (can be reduced to 3.5% based on age and residence status)

 *Employers and employees contribute 17% and 20%, respectively, of ordinary monthly wages, up to an income ceiling of SGD 6,000.
 Their respective maximum contributions are therefore SGD 1,020 and SGD 1,200 per month.

 Healthcare benefits are provided to employees via their Medisave Account (MA) under the CPF to cover any hospitalization and medical expenses.
 All Singapore Citizens and Permanent Residents are also automatically covered under MediShield Life, which covers large hospital bills and selected outpatient treatment costs.

+The employer pays 0.20% towards the Work Injury Compensation Insurance.
 Employers must obtain adequate work injury compensation insurance (WIC) for all employees doing non-manual work earning S$2,600 or less a month, excluding any overtime payment, bonus payment, annual wage supplement, productivity incentive payment and any allowance.
 This applies to both local and foreign employees.

 There is no unemployment insurance in Singapore.

 The minimum retirement age is 62.
 Employers are also required to offer re-employment to eligible employees who turn 62, up to age 67.
 The retirement and re-employment ages in Singapore will be progressively raised to 65 and 70 by 2030.
 The retirement and re-employment ages in Singapore are progressively raised to 65 and 70 by 2030.

 The only government-mandated pension system in Singapore is the Central Provident Fund (CPF).
 Employers pay 17% towards CPF.